k0ruy/ttt/README.md

 # Unfolding a circular shape using Radial Unfolding

-This small projects helps me in creating the design for a personal tattoo I wanted, from the contour of Bali, Indonesia, to an unrolled version of it, so that it could be printed and wrapped around the arm.
+This small project helped me in creating the design for a personal tattoo I wanted, from the contour of Bali, Indonesia, to an unrolled version of it, so that it could be printed and wrapped around the arm.

 I used ChatGPT to help me out in doing so, this is the definition of the "unfolding" method he gave: